Timespot1: A 28nm CMOS Pixel Read-Out ASIC for 4D Tracking at High Rates: Chip architecture

 \subsection{Analog Front-End}

-A schematic representation of the AFE is shown in Fig.~\ref{fig:afe_sch}.
+A schematic representation of the \st{AFE} Analog Front-End (AFE) \cite{bib:phdlpiccolo} is shown in Figure~\ref{fig:afe_sch}.
 Each channel is made of a Charge Sensitive Amplifier (CSA) as first stage and a leading edge discriminator as second stage.
 Additionally, each CSA is both connected to the respective sensor bond-pad and to its own charge-injection circuit.
 This last block is used to generate current test pulses to be used during electrical self-tests.
 The total area is \SI{15x50}{\micro\meter^2} which also includes the required digital buffers and decoupling capacitors.

-The CSA is a trans-impedance stage which produces output voltage signals proportional to the integrated charge of the input current signals.
-The proportionality factor is the inverse of the feedback capacitance connected between the CSA input and output nodes.
-The output SNR is proportional to this gain factor, whereas the output jitters is inversely proportional.
-The charge-to-voltage gain can be maximized by minimizing the feedback capacitance, therefore no additional capacitors is inserted in feedback.
-The capacitive feedback path is formed by the input transistors gate-drain and parasitic capacitance.
-The capacitance value is estimated to be around \SI{3}{\femto \farad}.
-The CSA consists in a core amplifier and a Krummenacher filter \cite{bib:krum}.
+The CSA is a trans-impedance stage which produces output voltage signals proportional to the integrated charge of the input current signals. \st{The proportionality factor is the inverse of the feedback capacitance connected between the CSA input and output nodes.} \cor{The output SNR is proportional to this gain factor, whereas the output jitters is inversely proportional.
+The charge-to-voltage gain can be maximized by minimizing the feedback capacitance, therefore no additional capacitors is inserted in the feedback.
+The capacitive feedback path is formed by the input transistors gate-drain and parasitic capacitance.}{In terms of jitter performance a key parameter is the total capacitance coupling the input and output nodes of the CSA.
+The direct effect is connected to the fact that the output signal slew-rate is inversely proportional to this capacitance.
+Therefore, this total capacitance must be minimized.
+For this reason, no additional capacitor was added in feedback, leaving only the parasitic capacitance coupling the two nodes.} The capacitance value is estimated \rnote{using a parasitic extraction method} to be around \SI{3}{\femto \farad}.
+The CSA consists in a Core Amplifier (CA) and a Krummenacher filter \cite{bib:krum}.